-Short-duration signals down to 75 ns can be reliably acquired with accurate signal level, as long as they lie within the real-time bandwidth.
-And even outside this range, extremely fast spectrum scan speeds of up to 2.6 THz/s ensure that even larger frequency ranges can be captured in near real time and reliability monitored.

-ITU compliance

-The R&S°ESMW also has advanced RF characteristics that are vital for the future.
+ITU compliance The R&S®ESMW also has advanced RF characteristics that are vital for the future.
 The hardware far exceeds the recommendations from the International Telecommunications Union (ITU).
 As a specialized agency of the United Nations, the ITU sets general guidelines for worldwide use and monitoring of radio frequency spectra and standardizes spectrum monitoring measurement procedures.
-The R&S°ESMW fully complies with key ITU recommendations.

-Easy to upgrade

-The R&S°ESMW is the successor to both the R&S°ESMD (up to 26.5 GHz) and the R&S°ESME (up to 18 GHz).
+The R&S®ESMW fully complies with key ITU recommendations.
+Easy to upgrade The R&S®ESMW is the successor to both the R&S®ESMD (up to 26.5 GHz) and the R&S°ESME (up to 18 GHz).
 It is backwards-compatible and has the same interfaces and SCPI commands to minimize setup times when upgrading existing installations.
-Over 2500 R&S°ESMD and R&S°ESME units are deployed worldwide in more than 90 countries.
+Over 2500 R&S®ESMD and R&S®ESME units are deployed worldwide in more than 90 countries.
 If hardware is configured for future applications during procurement, functions needed later on can be activated with a software key, eliminating the need for hardware upgrades and keeping the device constantly available.

-Position data and direction finding upgrade

-The integrated GNSS module automatically adds position metadata to measurements, simplifies documentation and is a useful addition to any base unit.
+Position data and direction finding upgrade The integrated GNSS module automatically adds position metadata to measurements, simplifies documentation and is a useful addition to any base unit.
 The module can also be conveniently activated with a software key.

-The latest firmware update to the R&S°ESMW, in September 2023, also included the popular direction finding functionality known from previous models.
-It shows the direction of incidence of a measured signal (Fig. 4).
-If R&S°ARGUS control software is used with multiple measurement stations, the exact signal source position can be determined quickly.

-Further device functions in the pipeline

-The R&S°ESMW will be upgraded with additional interference hunting capabilities, including short-term wideband I/Q data recording and replay for up to 2 GHz bandwidth and time domain analysis with gated spectrum function (important for identifying interference in 5G networks and future 6G networks).
-The gated spectrum function is already available in the R&S°PR200 portable monitoring receiver [1].
+The R&S®ESMW can also be expanded to include the popular direction finding function.
+It shows the direction of incidence for a measured signal (Fig. 4).
+If R&S®ARGUS software is used to control multiple measurement stations. the precise position of the signal source can be determined quickly.
+The April 2024 firmware expansion gave the R&S®ESMW an integrated map display which provides automatic triangulation of stored DF results along with the current position.
+For measurement vehicles, spectrum trace recording with position information will be introduced for easy recording, replay and evaluation of the spectrum environment along the travel route.
+Further device functions in the pipeline The R&S®ESMW will be upgraded with additional interference hunting capabilities, including short-term wideband I/Q data recording and replay for up to 2 GHz bandwidth and time domain analysis with gated spectrum function (important for identifying interference in 5G networks and future 6G networks).
+The gated spectrum function is already available in the R&S®PR200 portable monitoring receiver [1].

-More information is available online:

 The current direction finding functionality will be enhanced by an integrated map display with automatic triangulation.
 For measurement vehicles, spectrum trace recording with position information will be introduced for easy recording, replay and evaluation of the spectrum environment along the travel route.

-DR. JENS STEINWANDT, ROHDE & SCHWARZ

-[1] NEWS 226 (2023), page 9.
+DR. JENS STEINWANDT, ROHDE & SCHWARZ [1] NEWS 226 (2023), page 9.

-THE HISTORY OF SPECTRUM MONITORING AT ROHDE & SCHWARZ

-Regulation of the frequency spectrum has a long, technology-driven history.
+THE HISTORY OF SPECTRUM MONITORING AT ROHDE & SCHWARZ Regulation of the frequency spectrum has a long, technology-driven history.
 Early on, Rohde & Schwarz supplied measurement equipment for spectrum monitoring and established several technological milestones.